RitvikSharmaa/invoice-reconciliation-agent/README.md

 This project simulates a **real-world finance automation pipeline** used in enterprise procurement, accounting, and ERP systems.

+# 📄 Written Analysis

+## Overview

+This project implements an **agent-based invoice reconciliation system** designed to automatically extract, validate, and reconcile supplier invoices against existing purchase orders.
+The system simulates a realistic enterprise finance workflow, where invoices may arrive in varying formats, contain discrepancies, or lack clear references to purchase orders.

+The solution focuses on **robustness, explainability, and deterministic decision-making**, rather than relying solely on black-box LLM behavior.

 ---

-📄 Written Analysis
-Overview

-This project implements an agent-based invoice reconciliation system designed to automatically extract, validate, and reconcile supplier invoices against existing purchase orders.
-The system simulates a realistic enterprise finance workflow, where invoices may arrive in varying formats, contain discrepancies, or lack clear references to purchase orders.

-The solution focuses on robustness, explainability, and deterministic decision-making, rather than relying solely on black-box LLM behavior.

-System Architecture
+## System Architecture

-The system is built using a multi-agent architecture orchestrated via LangGraph, where each agent is responsible for a clearly defined task:
+The system is built using a **multi-agent architecture** orchestrated via **LangGraph**, where each agent is responsible for a clearly defined task:

-Document Agent
+1. **Document Agent**
    Extracts structured invoice data from PDF documents using deterministic parsing, with optional OCR and LLM fallback for unstructured layouts.

-Matching Agent
+2. **Matching Agent**
    Attempts to match the extracted invoice against known purchase orders using:

-Exact total matching
+   * Exact total matching

-Line-item comparison
+   * Line-item comparison

-Fuzzy string similarity for reordered or slightly altered descriptions
+   * Fuzzy string similarity for reordered or slightly altered descriptions

-Discrepancy Agent
+3. **Discrepancy Agent**
    Identifies mismatches such as:

-Missing purchase orders
+   * Missing purchase orders

-Price variances
+   * Price variances

-Quantity inconsistencies
+   * Quantity inconsistencies

-Total amount deviations
+   * Total amount deviations

-Resolution Agent
+4. **Resolution Agent**
-Assigns a final recommendation (auto_approve or flag_for_review) based on confidence thresholds and detected discrepancies.
+   Assigns a final recommendation (`auto_approve` or `flag_for_review`) based on confidence thresholds and detected discrepancies.

 This modular design allows each agent to evolve independently and mirrors how production-grade decision pipelines are typically structured.

+---

-Data Handling & Extraction Strategy
+## Data Handling & Extraction Strategy

-Invoice PDFs are processed using deterministic PDF text extraction wherever possible.
+Invoice PDFs are processed using **deterministic PDF text extraction** wherever possible.
 This ensures predictable behavior and avoids unnecessary dependency on external services.

 For cases involving scanned or poorly structured documents, the system supports:

-OCR-based extraction (optional)
+* OCR-based extraction (optional)

-LLM-assisted fallback for line-item recovery
+* LLM-assisted fallback for line-item recovery

-If all extraction methods fail, the system still produces a valid output with reduced confidence, ensuring graceful degradation rather than system failure.
+If all extraction methods fail, the system still produces a valid output with reduced confidence, ensuring **graceful degradation rather than system failure**.

+---

-Purchase Order Matching Logic
+## Purchase Order Matching Logic

 Purchase orders are loaded from structured JSON files and indexed in memory for fast access.

 Matching is performed using a multi-stage strategy:

-Exact total match (highest confidence)
+1. **Exact total match** (highest confidence)

-Line-item aggregation match
+2. **Line-item aggregation match**

-Fuzzy description similarity (to handle reordered or reformatted items)
+3. **Fuzzy description similarity** (to handle reordered or reformatted items)

 Each successful match is assigned a confidence score, which directly influences the final resolution decision.

+---

-Discrepancy Detection & Confidence Scoring
+## Discrepancy Detection & Confidence Scoring

 The system explicitly tracks discrepancies rather than hiding them.
 Each discrepancy includes:

-Type
+* Type

-Severity
+* Severity

-Supporting numerical evidence
+* Supporting numerical evidence

 A confidence score is computed based on:

-Extraction reliability
+* Extraction reliability

-Matching accuracy
+* Matching accuracy

-Presence or absence of discrepancies
+* Presence or absence of discrepancies

-This makes every automated decision auditable and explainable, a critical requirement in financial systems.
+This makes every automated decision **auditable and explainable**, a critical requirement in financial systems.

+---

-Decision Making & Explainability
+## Decision Making & Explainability

 Final decisions are derived from confidence thresholds:

-High confidence + no discrepancies → auto_approve
+* High confidence + no discrepancies → `auto_approve`

-Low confidence or unresolved issues → flag_for_review
+* Low confidence or unresolved issues → `flag_for_review`

 Each output includes:

-A clear recommendation
+* A clear recommendation

-A structured breakdown of discrepancies (if any)
+* A structured breakdown of discrepancies (if any)

-A human-readable reasoning summary
+* A human-readable reasoning summary

-This ensures that downstream users understand why a decision was made, not just what decision was made.
+This ensures that downstream users understand *why* a decision was made, not just *what* decision was made.

+---

-Design Philosophy
+## Design Philosophy

 The system prioritizes:

-Determinism over blind automation
+* Determinism over blind automation

-Transparency over complexity
+* Transparency over complexity

-Graceful failure over brittle pipelines
+* Graceful failure over brittle pipelines

-Rather than forcing LLM usage everywhere, the architecture uses AI only where it adds value, making the system practical, reliable, and production-aligned.
+Rather than forcing LLM usage everywhere, the architecture uses AI **only where it adds value**, making the system practical, reliable, and production-aligned.

+---

-Conclusion
+## Conclusion

 This project demonstrates how agent-based architectures can be applied to real-world financial reconciliation problems.
 By combining deterministic logic, fuzzy matching, and optional AI assistance, the system achieves a balance between automation and reliability.

 The result is a scalable, explainable, and extensible invoice reconciliation pipeline suitable for enterprise environments.

+---

 ## 🚀 Overview